Chan Zuckerberg Initiative acquires and will free up science search engine Meta

 In this case, because Meta has already established itself as a leader in the aggregation of research, it made sense to buy the company and distribute its tool rather than build something new.
 Zuckerberg and his wife’s organization have also made investments in startups as part of CZI’s Education push, including Andela, which preps African engineers for tech jobs, and Byju’s, an Indian video learning platform.

 By taking Meta out of the commercial space and refocusing ans maximizing its value, CZI could solve one of science’s biggest problems for a much wider community.
 Simply put, there’s far too much research for any one scientist or even a whole team to keep up with.
-Indeed, 2,000-4,000 papers are published each day, yet it’s hard to search across them or figure out which are the most reputable.
+2,000-4,000 papers are published each day about biomedicine alone, yet it’s hard to search across them or figure out which are the most reputable.

 Meta, formerly known as Sciencescape, indexes entire repositories of papers like PubMed and crawls the web, identifying and building profiles for the authors while analyzing who cites or links to what.
 It’s effectively Google PageRank for science, making it simple to discover relevant papers and prioritize which to read.
 It even adapts to provide feeds of updates on newly published research related to your previous searches.
 Here’s how it assists different parts of the research community: